 Cravings are insidious because they’re a want disguised as a need.
 Your brain starts playing tricks on you to accommodate your intense desire to use again.
 One way to keep this in check is to remember as vividly as possible why you quit in the first place.
 Remember the pain and despair that finally led you to get help.
 Picture how angry you would be with yourself how disappointed your loved ones would be if you did relapse.
 Use those feelings to help you channel your energy into something more productive.

-If you or someone you love is struggling with addiction or mental illness, The Raleigh House of Hope can help.
+If you or someone you love is struggling with addiction or mental illness, The Raleigh House can help.